mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

 **Professional development:** Work-related online courses and professional development certifications, not included in career path training or training for specialty roles, e.g. Information Security.
 Mattermost staff members are allotted 500 USD per fiscal year to spend on one or multiple training courses.
 [Manager Approval](https://handbook.mattermost.com/operations/finance/staff-member-expenses/how-to-spend-company-money#manager-approval) is required for reimbursement greater than $500 USD.

 **Home internet:** Mattermost will reimburse up to 50 USD per month that can be expensed for home internet.
-If you are submitting an expense other than USD, please use the [Currency Exchange Rate Table](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money/currency-exchange-table) to determine how much to expense each month.
-As always, expenses should be submitted in a [timely](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money/how-to-use-expensify#preparing-and-submitting-expense-reports) manner and follow the [How to use Expensify](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money/how-to-use-expensify#preparing-and-submitting-expense-reports) process.

 **Foreign currency reimbursement:** From time to time, you may receive an unfavorable exchange rate between the date you made the expense and the date Mattermost reimburses you.
 If that happens, Mattermost will make up the difference.
-To submit a foreign currency reimbursement claim, refer to [How to use Expensify](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money/how-to-use-expensify#foreign-currency-reimbursement-submission).
-For the least amount of monetary impact, follow the [Company Guidelines](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money#mattermost-guidelines) including submitting your expense in the period incurred.
+Please submit your foreign currency reimbursement claim within the same expense report for the related trip.

 ### Manager approval